Databricks SDK for Go

 switch runningCluster.State {

-case clusters.StateRunning:
+case compute.StateRunning:

 fmt.Printf("The cluster is now ready at %s#setting/clusters/%s/configuration\n",